LuisMontejo/REQPY/README.md

 cite the code: [![DOI](https://zenodo.org/badge/287290497.svg)](https://zenodo.org/badge/latestdoi/287290497)

 # References
 Montejo, L. A. (2020).
 Response spectral matching of horizontal ground motion components to an orientation-independent spectrum (RotDnn).
-Earthquake Spectra.
+Earthquake Spectra (accepted for publication)

 Montejo, L. A., & Suarez, L. E. (2013).
 An improved CWT-based algorithm for the generation of spectrum-compatible records.
 International Journal of Advanced Structural Engineering, 5(1), 26.